luccaclaus/luccaclaus/README.md

 ---
 ### About me:

+Profoundly curious about tech and programming.
+Focused on delivering effective and quality solutions through coding.

 - Doing a bachelor's in Computer Science at UFRGS 📚
 - 21 years old ✨
 - iOS developer 👨🏼‍💻